 About you

-The successful candidate will have a social work degree with post qualification experience in Children's Social Work, either fostering or children with disabilities whilst having an up-to-date understanding of relevant fostering legislation.
-This is a growing team where there could be future opportunities for progression.
+The successful candidate will have a social work degree with post qualification experience in Children's Social Work, especially fostering services whilst having an up-to-date understanding of relevant fostering legislation.
+You will also need to have experience to, at least, a senior social work level where you can evidence experience of supervision/management

 What's on offer?